Hong Kong’s Innovations Radiating Impact at CES 2025

-HONG KONG SAR - Media OutReach Newswire - 8 January 2025 - Hong Kong Science and Technology Parks Corporation (HKSTP) marked significant presence at the Consumer Electronics Show (CES) 2025 in Las Vegas, where a largest-ever delegation of 51 tech companies and institute at Hong Kong Tech Pavilions is capturing the attention of industry leaders, corporate partners and venture capitalists from global markets for business leads and investment opportunities.
+HONG KONG SAR - Media OutReach Newswire - 8 January 2025 - Hong Kong Science and Technology Parks Corporation (HKSTP) partnered with the Hong Kong Trade Development Council (HKTDC) and supported by the Hong Kong Electronics Industries Association (HKEIA), marked a significant presence at the Consumer Electronics Show (CES) 2025 in Las Vegas.
+The largest-ever delegation of 51 tech companies and institute at the Hong Kong Tech Pavilions captured the attention of industry leaders, corporate partners and venture capitalists from global markets for business leads and investment opportunities.

+The delegation brought together an array of cutting-edge solutions that spanned advanced electronics, green tech, life & health sciences, and more.
+Home-grown solutions from HKSTP-supported tech companies, including smart irrigation system Rocket 2.0 by Full Nature Farms, assistive wearable Seekr by Vidi Labs, and World’s smallest 3-axis Micro Gimbal Stabiliser by Vista InnoTech, together with Mobile Ankle-foot Exoneuromusculoskeleton, a telerehabilitation device by The Hong Kong Polytechnic University and Thecon Technology, were recently recognised by the CES Innovation Awards 2025.

 Organized in collaboration with the Hong Kong Trade Development Council (HKTDC) and supported by the Hong Kong Electronics Industries Association (HKEIA), the delegation, brought together an array of cutting-edge solutions across advanced electronics, green tech, life & health sciences, and more.
 Home-grown solutions from HKSTP including smart irrigation system Rocket 2.0 by Full Nature Farms, assistive wearable Seekr by Vidi Labs, and World’s smallest 3-axis Micro Gimbal Stabiliser by Vista InnoTech, together with Mobile Ankle-foot Exoneuromusculoskeleton, a telerehabilitation device by The Hong Kong Polytechnic University and Thecon Technology, have been recognised by the CES Innovation Awards 2025.